eirikhanasand/iikg2001/exam/exam22.md

 4. Threats on Enterprise

 ## Question 37
-The WEAKEST algorithm among the following ones is:
+The WEAKEST algorithm among the following ones is:<br/>
 Select one alternative:

 1. Rijndael